 The Sunday Feast

-In Portland/Hillsboro, the feast is prepared by devotees on a rotating schedule of volunteers.
-Some items may be prepared at home, and some in the temple.
-The feast generally consists of rice, one or two vegetable dishes, a dal (soup from dried beans), a dessert, and perhaps a beverage, chutney, or a special treat.
+Organized and prepared by our congregation members and volunteers.
+The free feast generally consists of rice, one or two vegetable dishes, a dal (soup from dried beans), a dessert, and perhaps a beverage, chutney, or a special treat.
+Everything is made with love and devotion.

-Recipes for many preparations can be found in the Recipes section.
+Recipes for many of our preparations can be found in the Resources section.

 Sunday Feast Schedule